 So you’re interested in Infinity!
 Welcome to what I think is the best miniature game and best community!
 This page was last updated May 14, 2020 to include discussion of Code One!

+This document is intended to help orient newer players, and for veteran players to link their friends (or rivals) to.
 This is a Living Document.
 You can get in touch with me at wisekensai@this_site to suggest changes, additions, or any other feedback you might have.
 Please share this widely with new folks in your community.

 This article should get help you get started, but what you’ll really want to do is get in touch with your local community.
 Corvus Belli has a group of volunteers that love the game and love to teach it!
 We’re called Warcors, and you can find all of us by clicking on the world map here:

 You can find more info on the Warcor program on the InfinityTheGame Warcor Page as well!

 As with everything else on the Internet, you’ll find a lot of opinions and feels about various Infinity-related things.

 This article is intended to help you get situated, figure out what you need to buy, and help you get your first games of Infinity in!
 I’ll be writing it with the following base assumptions:

 - Context is Everything – Your faction, your opponents, your typical mission lineup, and your game table are all factors in shaping your opinion of the game.
 What works for you in your meta might not work for someone else.
 And as far as “The Internet Meta” goes, that’s an oxymoron.
 As Adam (TheDiceAbide) put it, “A meta is a community of people who play against each other, while the internet meta is full of people who rarely, if ever play each other.”